Sainte-Geneviève-de-Batiscan: Geography

 The main village is situated on the northeast shore of the Batiscan River at the confluence of the Veillet River, while a small village is located just opposite, on the south-west.
 The village center is located about 6.3 km from the mouth of the Batiscan River and 7.6 km from the Batiscan railway station, on the former Canadian Pacific Railway line (now run in this area by Quebec Gatineau Railway).
 The Batiscan River through the village and splits into two parts.

 The agricultural area of Sainte-Geneviève-de-Batiscan stops at the foot of the Saint-Narcisse moraine.
 It is a mountainous line in the east-west direction, between Sainte-Geneviève-de-Batiscan with Saint-Stanislas and Saint-Narcisse.
 Most of Sainte-Geneviève-de-Batiscan is included in the Batiscanie, except for two areas: one in the east, at the limit of Sainte-Anne-de-la-Pérade, and the other to the southwest, near the limit of Saint-Luc-de-Vincennes.

 Demographics

+Population

 In the 2021 Census of Population conducted by Statistics Canada, Sainte-Geneviève-de-Batiscan had a population of 1028 living in 514 of its 571 total private dwellings, a change of from its 2016 population of 1006.
 With a land area of 97.65 km2, it had a population density of in 2021.